2020–21 NK Slaven Belupo season: Overview

 Slaven Belupo started the season with a batch of mixed results, drawing 5 out of their 7 opening games.
 Their first win came on 16 October 2020 on matchday 8, with a scoreline of 5:1 against Istra 1961.
 Slaven Belupo stopped drawing games until the winter break, winning 4 out of 12 games.
 After the winter break, Slaven Belupo yet again entered drawing form, drawing 8 out of 14 games.
 After that, they stopped drawing again and lost 5 games in a row, coming closer to the relegation zone.
 Before the final matchday, Slaven Belupo were only 3 points above the relegation zone.
-Despiite the concerns, Slaven Belupo survived with a dramatic goal from Lovro Zvonarek, ensuring a 1:0 victory over relegation rivals NK Varaždin.
+Despite the concerns, Slaven Belupo survived with a dramatic goal from Lovro Zvonarek, ensuring a 1:0 victory over relegation rivals NK Varaždin.
 Despite the survival and a 7th place finish, Tomislav Stipić was sacked on 10 June 2021 after just 2 wins after the winter break.